vpalama/insurance-claims-sql-analysis/README.md

 # Insurance Claims SQL Analysis

 This project analyzes an insurance claims dataset to demonstrate SQL skills in data quality checks, descriptive analytics, and business insights.
+The goal was to explore the data, identify issues such as missing or inconsistent values, and extract meaningful patterns about claims, customers, and regions.
+Through a combination of queries, I was able to practice real-world techniques for cleaning, analyzing, and interpreting structured data.
 ---

 ## Dataset